Year 6-7 Admissions

 If you apply online you will receive an email from Torbay Council on national allocation day (1 March or, if it falls on a weekend, the first working day after 1 March) to tell you which school your child has been allocated.
 This is followed the next day by a letter from Torbay Council and then a letter from the school to which your child has been allocated.

 Because of the software issues explained above, the initial emails and letters from Torbay Council will not specify if an allocation at The Spires College is for a selective or non-selective place; the software package simply will not allow for two different kinds of application at one school.
 Unfortunately, this issue cannot be overridden for the email notification.
 However, The Spires College works closely with the School Admissions team to ensure that, if a selective place has been allocated, a letter from The Spires College specifying this is enclosed with the one that is sent by Torbay Council.
 The letter that is sent directly from The Spires College on the day after national allocation day will also specify if the place is selective or non-selective.
-There will also be a registration form enclosed, which should be completed and returned by the specified deadline in order to accept the offered place.
+There will be a registration form enclosed with the letter, which must be completed and returned by the specified deadline in order to accept the offered place.
 We usually allow about two weeks for the registration forms to be returned, as we need to begin preparations for the children to transfer, such as liaison with their primary schools, etc.

 Any queries can be made by email to firstname.lastname@example.org or via the main school telephone number: 01803 400660.